erf/vid/README.md

 ## Features 📋

 - a minimal modal vi-like text editor for the terminal 🤓
-- proper rendering, cursor movement and editing of unicode characters and emojis ❤️‍🔥
+- made for modern terminal emulators (WezTerm <3) and the latest Unicode version 15 📚
-- made for modern terminal emulators (WezTerm <3) and the latest Unicode version 📚
+- correct rendering, cursor movement and editing of unicode characters and emojis ❤️‍🔥
 - written in pragmatic Dart code 💻

 ## Non-Goals 🛑